wp-plugins/modern-media-tweet-shortcode/readme.txt

 == Installation ==

-1. Upload the `ModernMediaTweetShortcode` directory to the `/wp-content/plugins/` directory
+1. Upload the `modern-media-tweet-shortcode` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Tweak your settings in Options > Embedded Tweets

+== Screenshots ==

+1. The shortcode in action
+2. Admin Panel

 == Changelog ==

+= 1.0.1 =
+* Fixed faulty directory layout which put the plugin in a subdirectory, breaking the plugin installation when installed from the Plugins > Add Plugin panel

 = 1.0 =
 * Initial release.